 - Review the copyright transfer agreement/ exclusive licence to publish/ copyright form that you signed during submission of your publication

 - Check the SHERPA RoMEO database online which gives summaries of the permissions that are normally given as part of each journal publisher's copyright transfer agreement.
 RoMEO does not have information on all journal publishers but it is a good place to start.

 - The publisher's own web site may give information on author’s rights or self-archiving permissions.
-See Cambridge University Press for example
+See Taylor and Francis for example

 - CORA staff will do a copyright check on publications once they have been uploaded to CORA.
 Where copyright is not clear, CORA staff contact the rights holder on behalf of the author.

 If you believe you have legitimate grounds to complain about any item in CORA https://cora.ucc.ie, please notify us by e-mail on firstname.lastname@example.org or contact Breeda Herlihy, Manager – Institutional Repository, + 353 (0) 21 420 5109.
 Legitimate grounds of complaint include a belief that inclusion of the item infringes your copyright or your moral rights or is defamatory or is otherwise unlawful.

 In the e-mail please include the following information: Name, organisation, e-mail address, postal address, telephone number, reason for requesting withdrawal, title of the item/publication, link to the item on CORA.